-The new version of IFS Food Version 8 was published recently by the International Featured Standard (IFS) with the purpose of reflecting recent advancements in the market and ensuring IFS Food customers get the most out of their certification.
 Simultaneously, the announcement of IFS Global Markets Food Version 3 means that food industries now have access to an updated development program that helps food suppliers gradually build product safety and quality processes and set the path toward IFS Certification.

 IFS is a globally recognized certification system that establishes product safety and quality standards and programs for companies in the food and consumer goods supply chain.
-They provide tools and services to retailers and brand owners with the goal of incorporating best practices, conducting appropriate risk assessments, and driving a product safety and quality culture throughout their organizations.
-Food enterprises worldwide that have adopted IFS certification have to gear up and lay the groundwork for complying with the latest updates and requirements.
+It provides tools and services to retailers and brand owners with the goal of incorporating best practices, conducting appropriate risk assessments, and driving a product safety and quality culture throughout their organizations.

-IFS Food Version 8 assesses the capacity of a food producer to manufacture products that meet legal obligations and customer specifications while ensuring safety, authenticity, and quality.
-This version introduces higher standards to conform with the benchmark criteria outlined by the Global Food Safety Initiative (GFSI 2020) and other authoritative institutions like Codex Alimentarius Commission (CAC) and International Organization for Standardization (ISO) to enhance food safety practices.
-Let’s look at the key highlights of IFS Food Version 8 that the stakeholders need to familiarize themselves with to ensure compliance.
+This version introduces higher standards to conform with the benchmark criteria outlined by the Global Food Safety Initiative (GFSI 2020) and other authoritative institutions such as the Codex Alimentarius Commission (CAC) and the International Organization for Standardization (ISO), strengthening overall food safety practices.

 Major Agendas